"Born To Run" captures the spirit of restless youth yearning to hit the road and live life to its fullest.

 This was the first song Springsteen wrote for a studio production, rather than a live performance.
 After recording four versions (one with a female chorus) at the low-budget studio where he recorded his first two albums, he moved to a higher end studio to finish it, refusing to release it until it was just right.

 Allan Clarke from The Hollies was the first to cover "Born To Run," releasing it a few months after Springsteen.
 Others to cover it include Suzi Quatro and Joey Tempest.

 In the liner notes to his Greatest Hits album, Springsteen wrote: "My shot at the title.
 A 24 yr. old kid aimin' at 'The greatest rock 'n roll record ever.'"

 Many of Springsteen's songs mention girls by name; in this one the heroine is Wendy.
 He explained that these ladies are composites of different people he knew.

 Springsteen chose this as the album title after rejecting several other names, including War And Roses, The Hungry and The Hunted, American Summer, and Sometimes At Night.

-"Highway 9" refers to Route 9 in New Jersey, which went through Springsteen's hometown of Freehold.
-Springsteen sang about another Jersey road, "Route 88," in "Spirit In The Night."
+"Highway 9" refers to Route 9 in New Jersey, which went through Springsteen's hometown of Freehold (he sang about another Jersey road, "Route 88," in "Spirit In The Night").